kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/scrape-scalability/README.md

 That will deploy the collector as daemonset having the scrape config already enriched by sharding based on nodes.

 Run the test again.
 Can that scalability be good enough?

+## Summary

+The DaemonSet approach based on sharding by node assignment is a very simple approach of solving the problem.
+It allows to scale-out in a limited way as there can be situations were particular instances can reach limits dependent on the node size.
+A better approach will be to use a StatefulSet where the scrape pool gets sharded in a deterministic way using the instance ID as selector.
+Then a scale-out can happen dynamically.
+However, that approach is much more complex to realize as StatefulSets are more hard to manage and will require a config per instance most likely.
+For now, the DaemonSet approach should be sufficient and should be switched to the better approach if we see that it is actually required.